Sitedesign/3gmodem-e173/README.md

 ### Install
 Copy 3gmodem-e173 file to /usr/local/bin and make it executable.
-Edit the parameters in the script for your need.
+Edit the parameters in the script for your needs.

 ### Usage
 Start modem and establish PPP connection: